 Because popcorn is not regarded as a highly dangerous type of people food for dogs, they are sometimes used as treats, rewards and training snacks for dogs.
 Surely, most dog owners are getting away with it without harming their dogs.

-If you feel comfortable about giving popcorn to your dog as a type of snack or treat, make sure that you only use plain and unsalted popcorn types.
+If you feel comfortable giving popcorn to your dog as a type of snack or treat, make sure that you only use plain and unsalted popcorn types.
 Flavored and salted popcorn are harmful to a dogs’ health.
 A K9 system is not built to withstand too much salt and artificial chemicals.
 Excessive salt and sweet flavoring intake can lead to obesity, heart problems, diarrhea, diabetes and even arthritis.
-Still worse, your dog can have a general organ failure.
-Commonly, they become more lethargic over time as a result of a poor diet.
+Still worse, dogs can experience general organ failure in extreme cases.
+More commonly, they become increasingly lethargic over time as a result of a poor diet.

 There are a lot of healthy doggie treats and snacks available on the market today and it is more advisable to get those instead.
 Real dog treats should be vitamin-fortified.
 Some even have dual functionality like the added benefit of also helping to clean your dog’s teeth.
-Healthy dog treats that can be purchased from reputable dog food manufacturers, under various brand labels, are so much safer than popcorn and most other types of people food.
+Healthy dog treats that can be purchased from reputable dog food manufacturers, under various brand labels, are so much safer than popcorn and most other popular human foods.

 You give your dogs snack treats, among other reasons, to let them know how much you love them.
-But if you are really concerned about your dog’s well-being, you will stick to providing him or her with only the best food and snacks.
-The best way to do this is to minimize giving your pet people food which is generally not really that nutritious for them anyway.
-If your dog is overweight, it may be the clearest sign to lay off the popcorn and switch to a healthier treat and overall lifestyle.
+If you are really concerned about your dog’s well-being, stick to providing them with only the best food and snacks which probably doesn’t include popcorn.
+Try to minimize giving your pet too much people food which is generally not really that nutritious for them anyway.
+If your dog is overweight, it may be the clearest sign to lay off the salted and buttered popcorn and instead switch to a healthier treat and overall lifestyle.